patelrohanv/patelrohanv.blog/posts/dva-c01-studying.md

   * automatically captures API calls
 * integrates with: java, python, go,  nodejs, ruby, and .net
-* X-Ray Agent needs to be installed on your EC2 instance
+* X-Ray Agent needs to be installed on your instance or container

-  * configure using the X-Ray SDK
+  * use the X-Ray SDK to instrument (configure) the data it's gathering - HTTP requests, errors, etc
-  * X-Ray SDK gathers information and sends it off to X-Ray
+  * X-Ray SDK gathers information and sends it off to X-Ray daemon that buffers it in a queue and sends them to X-Ray (the actual service) in batches
+  * both the X-Ray SDK and X-Ray daemon need to be on the system you want to connect
+* on-premise servers or EC2 instances

+  * install X-Ray daemon on your instance or server
+* Elastic Beanstalk

+  * install X-Ray daemon on the EC2 instance inside the environment
+* Elastic Container Service

+  * install X-Ray daemon in it's own container on your ECS cluster (not on the same container as the application)

+##### Annotations

+* annotations can be used to record additional information about requests - done during instrumenting (configuring)
+* key-value pairs that are indexed - allows for filtering and searching